dalesgit/dalesgit.github.io/relg101-s19/presentations/hesse-intro.md

 - On the one hand, set in imagined India of 5-6th c.
 BCE
 - On the other hand, written in "Machine Age Europe"

+--

+### What kind of thing is it?

+- a **novel** -- cp. _Sacred Quest_
+- "all stories are true, some of them happened"
+- not so much about outer things as an inner journey (_something happened_)
+- "novels-of-ideas" (Introduction)
+- cp. _On the Road_, Jack Kerouac
+- "The road to enlightenment is an unpaved road, closed to public transportation"

 ---